Git-Schwifty-448/eecs448-Project1/README.md

 ### Installation

-Once all of the prerequisites are installed, simply clone the repository and execute 'make' in the base directory of the repository.
+Once all of the prerequisites are installed, simply clone the repository and execute 'make' in the terminal.

-## Built With
+## Built With (Dependencies)

 * [Sqlite3](https://www.sqlite.org/) - database
 * [Sequel](https://github.com/jeremyevans/sequel) - ruby library for interacting with databases